alxpez/dynamic-table/README.md

 * `npm install angular-dynamic-table`
 * `bower install dynamic-table`

-and add dynamic-table.js (or minified) to your index.html
+and add dynamic-table.js (or .min version) to your index.html

+## Demo

+A demo application is available [here](https://github.com/al-pez/dynamic-table/tree/master/sample), with all the necesary to run a small sample of _dynamic-table_ functionality.
+Feel free to play with it.

-### Dependencies
+## Dependencies

-Note that dynamic-table depends on the following modules and therefore these will need to be added to the project, as well as their corresponding `<script>`/`<link>` tags before `dynamic-table`'s one:
+Note that dynamic-table depends on the following modules and therefore these must be added to the project, as well as their corresponding `<script>`/`<link>` tags before `dynamic-table`'s one:

 * [AngularJS](https://angularjs.org/)
 * [UI Bootstrap](http://angular-ui.github.io/bootstrap/)